 The significant social and political changes required for sustainable land use, reductions in demand and land-based mitigation efforts associated with climate stabilisation require a wide range of governance mechanisms.
-The expansion and diversification of land use and biomass systems and markets requires hybrid governance: public-private partnerships, transnational, polycentric, and state governance to insure opportunities are maximised, trade-offs are managed equitably and negative impacts are minimised (medium confidence). {7.5.6, 7.7.2, 7.7.3, Cross-Chapter Box 7 in Chapter 6}
+The expansion and diversification of land use and biomass systems and markets requires hybrid governance: public-private partnerships, transnational, polycentric, and state governance to insure opportunities are maximised, trade-offs are managed equitably and negative impacts are minimised (medium confidence). {7.4.6, 7.6.2, 7.6.3, Cross-Chapter Box 7 in Chapter 6}

 Land tenure systems have implications for both adaptation and mitigation, which need to be understood within specific socio-economic and legal contexts, and may themselves be impacted by climate change and climate action (limited evidence, high agreement).
-Land policy (in a diversity of forms beyond focus on freehold title) can provide routes to land security and facilitate or constrain climate action, across cropping, rangeland, forest, fresh-water ecosystems and other systems.
-Large-scale land acquisitions are an important context for the relations between tenure security and climate change, but their their scale, nature and implications are imperfectly understood.
-There is medium confidence that land titling and recognition programs, particularly those that authorize and respect indigenous and communal tenure, can lead to improved management of forests, including for carbon storage.
-Strong public coordination (government and public administration) can integrate land policy with national policies on adaptation and reduce sensitivities to climate change. {7.7.2; 7.7.3; 7.7.4, 7.7.5}
+Land policy (in a diversity of forms beyond focus on freehold title) can provide routes to land security and facilitate or constrain climate action, across cropping, rangeland, forest, freshwater ecosystems and other systems.
+Large-scale land acquisitions are an important context for the relations between tenure security and climate change, but their scale, nature and implications are imperfectly understood.
+There is medium confidence that land titling and recognition programmes, particularly those that authorize and respect indigenous and communal tenure, can lead to improved management of forests, including for carbon storage.
+Strong public coordination (government and public administration)

+can integrate land policy with national policies on adaptation and reduce sensitivities to climate change. {7.6.2; 7.6.3; 7.6.4, 7.6.5}
-Significant gaps in knowledge exist when it comes to understanding the effectiveness of policy instruments and institutions related to land use management, forestry, agriculture and bioenergy.

-Interdisciplinary research is needed on the impacts of policies and measures in land sectors

-Knowledge gaps are due in part to the highly contextual and local nature of land and climate measures and the long time periods needed to evaluate land use change in its socio-economic frame, as compared to technological investments in energy or industry that are somewhat more comparable.
-Significant investment is needed in monitoring, evaluation and assessment of policy impacts across different sectors and levels. $\{7.8\}$
+Significant gaps in knowledge exist when it comes to understanding the effectiveness of policy instruments and institutions related to land-use management, forestry, agriculture and bioenergy.
+Interdisciplinary research is needed on the impacts of policies and measures in land sectors.
+Knowledge gaps are due in part to the highly contextual and local nature of land and climate measures and the long time periods needed to evaluate land-use change in its socio-economic frame, as compared to technological investments in energy or industry that are somewhat more comparable.
+Significant investment is needed in monitoring, evaluation and assessment of policy impacts across different sectors and levels. {7.7}

-7.2.
-Introduction and Relation to Other Chapters
+7.1 Introduction and relation to other chapters

-- Land is integral to human habitation and livelihoods, providing food and resources, and also serves as a source of identity and cultural meaning.
+Land is integral to human habitation and livelihoods, providing food and resources, and also serves as a source of identity and cultural meaning.
 However, the combined impacts of climate change, desertification, land degradation and food insecurity pose obstacles to resilient development and the achievement of the Sustainable Development Goals (SDGs).
-This chapter reviews and assesses literature on risk and uncertainty surrounding land and climate change, policy instruments and decision-making addressing those risks and uncertainty, and governance practices that advance response options with co-benefits identified in Chapter 6, lessen the socio-economic impacts of climate change and - with co-benefits identified in Chapter 6, lessen the socio-economic impacts reduce trade-offs, and advance sustainable land management.
+This chapter reviews and assesses literature on risk and uncertainty surrounding land and climate change, policy instruments and decision-making that seek to address those risks and uncertainties, and governance practices that advance the response options with co-benefits identified in Chapter 6, lessen the socio-economic impacts of climate change and reduce trade-offs, and advance SLM.

-7.2.1.
-Findings of Previous IPCC Assessments and Reports
+7.1.1 Findings of previous IPCC assessments and reports

-- 12 This chapter builds on earlier assessments contained in several chapters of the IPCC Fifth Assessment - Report (the contributions of both Working Groups II and III), the IPCC Special Report on Managing - 14 the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX)(IPCC - 15 2012), and the IPCC Special Report on Global Warming of 1.5°C (SR15).
-(IPCC 2018a) The findings - most relevant to decision-making on and governance of responses to land-climate challenges are set out - 17 in Box 7.1.
+This chapter builds on earlier assessments contained in several chapters of the IPCC Fifth Assessment Report (the contributions of both Working Groups II and III), the IPCC Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX) (IPCC 2012), and the IPCC Special Report on Global Warming of 1.5°C (SR15) (IPCC 2018a).
+The findings most relevant to decision-making on and governance of responses to land-climate challenges are set out in Box 7.1.

-Box 7.1 Relevant Findings of Recent IPCC Reports
+Box 7.1 | Relevant findings of recent IPCC reports